cksource/mrgit/README.md

 ### checkout (alias: `co`)

 Changes branches in repositories according to the configuration file.
-It does not pull the changes and hance is much faster than `mgit update`.
+It does not pull the changes and hance is much faster than `mgit sync`.
 The command is useful for bisecting if your main repository contain a revision log like CKEditor 5's [`master-revision`](https://github.com/ckeditor/ckeditor5/commits/master-revisions) branch.

 ```bash
 mgit checkout